Laura Farnsworth Dogu: Ambassador to Nicaragua

 On May 13, 2015, President Barack Obama nominated Dogu to be the next ambassador to Nicaragua.
 Hearings were held before the Senate Foreign Relations Committee on her nomination on July 15, 2015.
 On July 29, 2015, the committee favorably reported the nomination to the Senate floor.
 Dogu was confirmed by the entire Senate via voice vote on August 5, 2015.

 Ambassador to Honduras

 On November 5, 2021, President Joe Biden nominated Dogu to be the next ambassador to Honduras.
 Hearings were held before the Foreign Relations Committee on February 8, 2022.
 The committee favorably reported her nomination to the Senate floor on March 8, 2022.
 The entire Senate confirmed Dogu via voice vote on March 10, 2022.
 She arrived in Honduras on April 6, 2022, and presented her credentials to President of Honduras Xiomara Castro on April 12.
+She left Honduras on April 18, 2025, and subsequently served as the Foreign Policy Advisor to the Chairman of the Joint Chiefs of Staff General Dan Caine.

+Chargé d'affaires to Venezuela

+On January 22, 2026, President Donald Trump tapped her as the United States’s top diplomat in Venezuela as the administration sought to control the country’s oil industry following its capture of Venezuela’s former leader, Nicolás Maduro, earlier that month.
+As part of the restoration of United States-Venezuela relations, she arrived at Maiquetia International Airport on January 31.
+On February 2, she met with Venezuelan interim president Delcy Rodríguez at the Miraflores Palace to discuss "the work agenda between the Bolivarian Republic of Venezuela and the United States of America".

 Personal life

 Dogu and her husband, Aydin, have two children.
-In addition to English, she speaks Spanish, Turkish, and Arabic.
+She speaks Spanish, Turkish, and Arabic.

+Writing

+Along with Taylor Larimore, Mel Lindauer, and Richard Ferri, Dogu co-authored The Bogleheads' Guide to Retirement Planning.
+She is one of the leaders of the online Bogleheads (www.bogleheads.org).